 Bubble has a few operations that can be applied to lists.
 In particular, you can apply sorting and filtering to a list of things.
 These are different from search constraints as they are evaluated after the list is retrieved from the database, and therefore can lead to slower performance.
 You can read more about list option in the reference.

 Editing dynamic expressions happens through the subsequent dropdown menus.
-You can use your mouse to pick the right option, and can also your the keyboard.
+You can use your mouse to pick the right option, and can also use the keyboard.
 Pressing the arrow keys lets you navigate the options, while pressing 'delete' will go back up in the expression and delete the subsequent entries.

-Bubble also has a few tools that help maniplulating long expressions.
+Bubble also has a few tools that help manipulating long expressions.
 You can find them with the contextual menu, but right clicking on an expression.
 In particular, you will be able to copy / paste expressions, insert some dynamic expressions if you are working on a text expression with some dynamic entries, and reveal the element or the action an expression is referring to (if any).